 FIV-infected cats are found worldwide, but the prevalence of infection varies greatly.
 In the United States, approximately 1.5 to 3 percent of healthy cats are infected with FIV.
-Rates rise significantly-15 percent or more-in cats that are sick or at high risk of infection.
+Rates are significantly higher (15 percent or more) in cats that are sick or at high risk of infection.
 Because biting is the most efficient means of viral transmission, free-roaming, aggressive male cats are the most frequently infected, while cats housed exclusively indoors are much less likely to be infected.

-The primary mode of transmission is through bite wounds.
-Casual, non-aggressive contact does not appear to be an efficient route of spreading FIV; as a result, cats in households with stable social structures where housemates do not fight are at little risk for acquiring FIV infections.
+The primary mode of transmission for FIV is through bite wounds.
+Casual, non-aggressive contact does not appear to be an efficient route of spreading the virus.
+As a result, cats in households with stable social structures where housemates do not fight are at little risk of acquiring FIV infections.
 On rare occasions infection is transmitted from an infected mother cat to her kittens, usually during passage through the birth canal or when the newborn kittens ingest infected milk.
 Sexual contact is not a major means of spreading FIV.